CDH-Studio/Kalend/README.md

     2. In the release environment
         * On Android `yarn android-release` or `react-native run-android`
         * On iOS `yarn ios-release` or `react-native run-android`

+**Note**: to get the Google Sign In working on the debug version of Android, you need to replace the *debug.keystore* located in .android folder of your home directory by the project's keystore file located in the project's android folder.

+The code for the backend part of this project is located in another [repository](https://github.com/CDH-Studio/Kalend-backend), which contains the code necessary for the server-side part of the project.

 #### Go to our [wiki](https://github.com/CDH-Studio/Kalend/wiki) for more information